skkusal/TopSeed/README.md

 ```

 ## Running TopSeed
-For executing TopSeed, you can run experiment by following command in the '~/topseed' directory.
+To execute TopSeed, you can run the experiment using the following command in the '~/topseed' directory.
 ```bash
 $ python3 topseed.py program_configs/diffutils.json 3600 1 --eta_time=120
 ```
 Each argument of the command indicates:
-* program_configs/diffutils.json : description of the benchmark for testing the program
+* program_configs/diffutils.json : Description of the benchmark for testing the program
-* 3600 : the total testing budget(sec)
+* 3600 : The total testing budget(sec)
-* 1 : the prefix number of the experiment (the directory would be set as 'topseed/experiments_exp_{benchmark}/#1experiment')
+* 1 : The prefix number of the experiment (the directory will be created as 'topseed/experiments_exp_{benchmark}/#1experiment')
-* --eta_time=120 : the small time budget (hyperparameter $\eta_{time}$ in Algorithm 3)
+* --eta_time=120 : The small time budget (hyperparameter $\eta_{time}$ in Algorithm 3)

-If you want to conduct experiments of BASE (without our seeding approach), you can run the following commands.
+If you want to conduct experiments with BASE (without our seeding approach), you can run the following commands.
 ```bash
 $ python3 base.py program_configs/diffutils.json 3600 2 --eta_time=120
 ```

-After executing experiments, the results are stored in 'topseed/experiments_exp_{benchmark}/#{1}experiment/' with the name of '{benchmark}\_{1}\_result.coverage', '{benchmark}\_{1}\_result.err.log'.
+After executing the experiments, the results will be stored in 'topseed/experiments_exp_{benchmark}/#{1}experiment/' with the file names of '{benchmark}\_{1}\_result.coverage' and '{benchmark}\_{1}\_result.err.log'.

-Furthermore, if you want to assess the test cases generated during each iteration, you can access all generated data with following path:
+Additionally, if you want to assess the test cases generated during each iteration, you can access all generated data with following path:
 * './topseed/experiments_exp_{benchmark}/#{2}experiment/iteration_\*/klee-out-0/\*.ktest' files

 # Check the results of experiments
-To check the branch coverage and bug from the results of experiments, you can easily analyze all results using the following command.
-In this case, the numbers {1} and {2} describe the indexes of experiments mentioned in 'Running TopSeed' section.
-You can simply find out the improvements of performance with TopSeed(index : {1}) opposed to the base KLEE(index : {2}).
+To evaluate branch coverage and bugs from the experiment results, you can easily analyze all outputs using the following command.
+The numbers {1} and {2} represent the experiment indexes mentioned in the 'Running TopSeed' section.
+This allows you to conveniently compare the performance improvements of TopSeed (index : {1}) against to the base KLEE (index : {2}).
 ```bash
 $ python3 analysis.py diff
 # Set the iteration numbers of data : {1} {2}